gianlucaBi/Gramian-Based-Traffic-Optimization/README.md

 # Execution
 The file "main_bash.sh" is a bash executable file that will guide you through the creation of necessary files and runs the optimization and simulation.

+# References
+[1] G. Bianchin, F. Pasqualetti, A network optimization framework for the analysis and control of traffic dynamics and intersection signaling, in: IEEE Conf. on Decision and Control, Miami, FL, 2018, [to appear].
+[2] G. Bianchin, F. Pasqualetti, Gramian-based optimization for the analysis and control of traffic networks, IEEE Transactions on Intelligent Transportation Systems [Submitted].